bradhowes/AUv3Template/README.md

 files will be changed so that the strings `--NAME--` and `--SUBTYPE--` are replaced with their respective substitutions that you provided.

-Note that To successfully compile you will need to edit [Configuration/Common.xcconfig](Configuration/Common.xcconfig) and change `DEVELOPMENT_TEAM` to hold your own Apple developer account ID so you can sign the binaries.
+Note that to successfully compile you will need to edit [Configuration/Common.xcconfig](Configuration/Common.xcconfig) and change `DEVELOPMENT_TEAM` to hold your own Apple developer account ID so you can sign the binaries.
 You should also adjust other settings as well to properly identify you and/or your company.